ozzythecoder/ozzythecoder/README.md

   <img src="https://user-images.githubusercontent.com/83024073/215297428-83d0a61b-e305-4ff9-a50f-3304a035794e.jpeg" width="700" />
 </div>

 I'm a Minneapolis-based software developer, musician, problem solver, and stress cleaner.
-I approach all my collaborative efforts with empathy, working to build momentum while keeping my team comfortable.
-Catch me outside on an extremely long walk, or inside playing an extremely long video game.
+I enjoy building apps that are clean, gorgeous, and accessible, both to the client and to the developer.

 - 🏳️‍⚧️ They/Them